 Read about upcoming events here.

-Sister Karen Lueck was elected president.
-Sister Karen has recently been ministering as incorporation co-minister in La Crosse, Wis.
+Sister Karen Lueck was elected president of the FSPA at the congregation's general assembly held in March.
+Sister Karen has recently been ministering as incorporation co-minister in La Crosse, Wisconsin.
 As president Sister Karen is the official representative of the congregation.
-She will take office July 1 with the newly elected leadership team.
+She takes office with the newly elected leadership team.

 For all the latest news, select News Releases at the left-side of your screen.